-- Are you currently looking to enhance your fitness and conditioning for faster recovery?
+- Do you currently look to enhance your fitness and conditioning for faster recovery?

 - Are you interested in learning how you can supercharge your conditioning for your life and sport activity?

-- Are you looking to increase your ability to perform greater work output?
+- So are you looking to increase your ability to perform greater work output?

 I’ve been very fortunate in my career to have trained a variety of different athletes.
-When it comes to being able to compete and to get to the next level the only thing that separates the good from the great is one’s ability to do just a little bit more.
+When it comes to being able to compete and to get to the next level the only thing that separates the good from the great is one’s ability to do more work.
 Of course in terms of training, fitness, and physical competition this is a challenge when you think your heart is going to beat out of your chest.
-It is without question the proverbial kick to the balls and it is what us strength coaches refer to as Physical Work Capacity.
+This is without question the proverbial kick to the balls and it is what us strength coaches refer to as Physical Work Capacity.

 “If you train hard, you’ll not only be hard, you’ll be hard to beat.”–Herschel Walker

-Physical Work Capacity to me is defined as one being able to perform a high level of work output for a certain task within a given amount of time.
-If we’re talking about a sport or competition then the desired amount of time is whatever digital display is shining on the big scoreboard, as well as the demand of time associated with a given task.
+Physical Work Capacity is being able to perform a high level of work output for a certain task within a given amount of time.
+The desired amount of time is whatever digital display is shining on the big scoreboard, as well as the demand of time associated with a given task.
 So why am I bringing up the concept of work capacity today?

-As far as a developing and structuring a physical environment to create or simulate this much needed characteristic of “control” I feel that a smart strength and conditioning program is the best way to provide this need for you, me, or anybody.
-By being creative and introducing different ways to stress the cardiovascular and muscular system we better prepare ourselves for most any physical task.
-In essence our goal should be to enhance our ability to produce a greater work output.
+As far as developing and structuring a physical environment to simulate this much needed characteristic of “control” a smart strength and conditioning program is the best way to provide this need for you.
+By being creative and introducing different ways to stress your cardiovascular and muscular system you’ll better prepare yourself for most any physical task.
+In essence your goal should be to enhance your ability to produce a greater work output.

-When looking for a solid “go to” it’s pretty obvious that kettlebells and medicine balls offer a very dynamic quality of strength to foster this much needed characteristic of “control.”
-I mean at the end of the day it’s all about movement and being able to perform movements efficiently and repeatedly.
+When looking for a solid “go to” it’s pretty obvious that kettlebells and medicine balls offer a very dynamic quality of strength.
+This will help to foster this much needed characteristic of “control.”
+At the end of the day it’s all about movement and being able to perform movements efficiently and repeatedly.
 When looking at implementing a kettlebell for this purpose this is apparent because of the amount of stability that is required to control the kettlebell during dynamic strength movements.

-Sprinting and sprinting variations are fantastic for tapping into the various energy systems in order to make us better conditioned athletes and to enhance our physical work capacity.
+Sprinting and sprinting variations are fantastic for tapping into your various energy systems.
+This will make you a better conditioned athlete and enhance your physical work capacity.